tes465/LaminB-ID/README.md

 complex quantification and phenotyping methods, so that findings from different research groups can be compared.

 ## **Installation**
-There are two options to install this package.\
-The recommended option is to use `$ pip install LaminB-ID` at the computer's command line.\
-The other option is to download the package under the releases tab.
+To download this computer code, click on the releases tab to the right and download the compressed files.\
+The LaminB_Phenotyping.py file contains the computer script and is the file that will be used in the next steps.

 ## **Usage**
-1. How to prepare for script usage
+1. How to prepare files for script usage
     + Install the computer code (see previous section)
     + Download the [3D ImageJ suite plugin](https://mcib3d.frama.io/3d-suite-imagej)
     + Process 3D images of Lamin B staining.
 Quantify the staining and save the results in a supported\